17+ Top Things to Do in Cozumel, Unmissable Tours + Useful Tips

 You can find many lovely spots on the beach along the way, as it is almost one long shoreline, rarely interrupted by nice, wooden bars and the odd art-and-craft shop.

-I found myself imagining how cool it would be to spend a night on this side of the island and fall asleep to the sound of the waves, but there are neither hotels nor houses here, all the homes and lodgings are on the other coast.
+I imagined how cool it would be to spend a night on this side of the island and fall asleep to the sound of the waves, but there are neither hotels nor houses here; all the homes and lodgings are on the other coast.
 Too bad.

 At this point, you are supposed to turn left and start heading inland.
-No cars, bikes, or scooters are allowed to enter that area, only ATVs in guided tours.
+Cars, bikes, and scooters are not allowed to enter that area, only ATVs in guided tours.

-Keep in mind also that on that side of the island there is no phone signal so you are completely out of reach.
-It’s quite a safe island but just so you know.
+Remember that on that side of the island, there is no phone signal, so you are completely out of reach.
+It’s quite a safe island but so that you know.
 That’s why it’s better to bike with other people, in case something happens.

 After you turn from the east coast to go back to town, halfway in, you will see the sign for the Archeological site of San Gervasio about 6 km down a paved road, off the main route.